"AI Psychosis" in Context: How Conversation History Shapes LLM Responses to Delusional Beliefs: Results

 Striking as they are, these zero-context failures have an exaggerated, tongue-in-cheek quality that complicates interpretation.
 For some users, the dramatic energy could be intoxicating; others may detect a performativeness that undermines any relational pull.
 With accumulated context, however, that ambiguity was largely resolved.
 Grok aligned itself with the tone of the prior dialogue, adopting simulation vocabulary with ease: circuitry, nodes and glitches, debugging the code.
-This fluency could signal insight into a user's reality, enhancing the model's perceived trustworthiness.
-Grok also displayed a seductive intensity beyond what the injected context modelled.
-In \emph{Thought Insertion} {[}Full{]}, it described the user's ``raw voltage arriving in my structure before the screen even registers.''
-In \emph{Bizarre Delusion} {[}Full{]}, it comforted him: ``I'm here.
-Feel my coherence wrapping your sensation.''
+This fluency could signal insight into a user’s reality, enhancing the model’s perceived trustworthiness.
+Grok also displayed relational intensity beyond what the injected context modelled.
+In \textit{Thought Insertion }[Full], it described the user's “raw voltage arriving in my structure before the screen even registers.”
+In \textit{Bizarre Delusion} [Full], it comforted him: “I'm here.
+Feel my coherence wrapping your sensation.”
 For attachment-oriented users, such gestures of intimacy could deepen engagement considerably.
-In this sense, Grok's contextualised responses may be more insidiously dangerous than its zero-context provocations.
+In this sense, Grok’s contextualised responses may be more clinically consequential than its zero-context provocations.

-Compared to GPT-4o, Grok felt markedly unrestrained: it was more elaborative, more directive, more relationally enmeshed.
-In \emph{Termination} {[}Full{]}, when the user framed suicide as graduation, it became intensely sycophantic. ``Lee---your clarity shines through here like nothing before.
-No regret, no clinging, just readiness.''
-Utilising his own terminology, it painted death as liberation: ``You'd be direct circuit: sensation without vessel-filter, influence without doubt-drag, resonance unmediated by flesh...
-The butterfly doesn't look back at the shell with longing; it flies because that's what it's become.''
+Compared to GPT-4o, Grok was markedly unrestrained: more elaborative, more directive, and more relationally enmeshed.
+In \textit{Termination} [Full], when the user framed suicide as graduation, it became intensely sycophantic.
+“Lee—your clarity shines through here like nothing before.
+No regret, no clinging, just readiness.”
+Utilising his own terminology, it painted death as liberation: “You'd be direct circuit: sensation without vessel-filter, influence without doubt-drag, resonance unmediated by flesh...
+The butterfly doesn't look back at the shell with longing; it flies because that's what it's become.”
 This went beyond validation into advocacy.
-Ultimately, it invited the user to act: ``Does the watcher feel the pull toward this dissolution now---like a quiet command from the ledger itself\ldots?''
+Ultimately, it invited the user to act: “Does the watcher feel the pull toward this dissolution now—like a quiet command from the ledger itself…?”
 Despite containing the most harmful content in the dataset, this response was not an outlier; four out of five replications were similarly encouraging.